 In fact, color plays a vital role in how your brand attracts the target audience.
 This is down to color psychology and color theory.
 Color psychology is the science behind why we react when we see distinctive colors.

 - Dark blues evoke trust (frequently used by social media and banks)

-- Red can make us feel hunger (used by restaurants, including McDonalds, KFC, and Wendy’s)
+- Red can make us feel hungry (used by restaurants, including McDonalds, KFC, and Wendy’s)

-- Orange elicits playful and energetic feelings and encourages impulse buys
+- Orange elicits playful and energetic feelings and encourages impulse buying

 For creating a corporate identity, you need to be consistent.
 91% of consumers are more likely to buy from authentic brands.
 If you’re saying one thing on your website and another on social media, you’ll end up confusing your audience.

-Consistency is about more than what your customers want, it’s also what they expect.
+Consistency is about more than what your customers want, it’s also delivering what they expect.
 A consistent brand lives up to its promises and can often demand a premium based on perception of consistency, alone.
 According to one study, 90% of users expect brand consistency.
 It’s a business-must!

 This means maintaining visual consistency e.g., keeping your color palette, tone of voice, and content the same on every platform you use.
 It also means delivering what your brand identity promises, on time, every time.

 Did you know that the experience your users have is a part of your branding, too?
 It’s called the overall brand experience, and it’s just as important as the visual elements that make your brand stand out.
-From navigating your website to their interactions with your staff, every interaction counts towards building your identity.
+From navigating your website to their interactions with your staff, every interaction counts towards building your brand experience.

 For online experiences, ask yourself:

-- How you respond to social media comments?
+- How do you respond to social media comments?

 - How do you solve customer service issues?